 Be sure to check the MLA and APA websites for additional details.
 There are also online citation generators that can help you cite your source.
 Always remember to give credit to other people’s work!

-1. You come across a new website during your research, but notice the following.
-Which of these tell you that your source is most likely NOT credible? (select all that apply)
+1. You come across a new website during your research but notice the following.
+Which of these tells you that your source is most likely NOT credible? (select all that apply)

 1. It has several cited sources

 3. The article was published in July 2016

 2. What does it mean to plagiarize someone else’s work? (select the best answer)